himmAllRight/himmAllRight-source/content/post/using-kid3.md

 In order to clean up my music library, I needed a method to edit the metadata tags of the files.
 Music applications use these tags to grab information about a song.
-For example, a song's title, artist, album name, and release year are all contained in the a music file's audio tags.
-Using this information, a music player is able to organize and sort the music by artist, album, year, genre, or by any other bit of data it has.
+For example, a song's title, artist, album name, and release year are all contained in the a music file's tags.
+Using this information, a music player is able to organize and sort the music by artist, album, year, genre, or by any other bit of data it knows.

-In the past, I had used a tool called eztag to edit the metadata of my files.
+In the past, I used a tool called `easytag` to edit the metadata of my files.
-However, when I quickly searched the Fedora repos, it didn't turn up.
-So, I started to look for a new tool.
-Ideally, I needed something that would be easy to learn, as I didn't want to spend a bunch of time learning a complicated new tool.
-After very minimal searching, I found [kid3](https://kid3.kde.org).
+However, after not being able to initially find it (I had the wrong name 😆), I started to look for a new tool.
+I desired something easy to use, as I did not want to waste a bunch of time learning a complicated new tool.
+After very little searching, I found [kid3](https://kid3.kde.org).

 ## Kid3